BenjaminRobin22/Robin_Capstone/README.md

 Ben Robin's Data Science July 2024 Capstone Project Summer 2024.
 Identifying Factors That Affect Life Expectancy.

+## Objective
+Put into perspective the factors that affect life expectancy while helping to assign them a proper level of importance through data driven analysis.

 ## Stage 1
 Downloaded the source file from Kaggle and ran data attribute analyis on it with MetaData.py Result was an image that analysed 20 columns with the use of pandas, matplotlib and  seaborn